-- Readers - for test taking, short readings and course handouts.
+- Screen Readers - for test taking, short readings and course handouts.

-- Scribes - to write/type from oral dictation for in-class essays and taking exams.
+- Voice to Text software - to write/type from oral dictation for essays and taking exams.

-- Notetaking - to provide notes taken during class lectures and discussions.
+- Note taking software- to provide notes for class lectures and discussions.

-- Course Materials in Alternative Formats - to provide access to textbook and course related print materials.
+- Course Materials in Alternative Formats - to provide access to textbooks and course related print materials.

-- Test Accommodations - including extended time, readers and/or a separate testing room.
+- Test Accommodations - including extended time and a room with minimal distraction.

-- Interpreter and Captioning Services - for the hearing impaired.
+- Interpreter and Captioning Services - for students with hearing loss.

 - Service Animals - University Policy

-- Orientation Tours - Available for students with visual impairments, mobility/ orthopedic disabilities, etc. who may be in need of physical assistance in locating classroom buildings, specific classrooms, restrooms, elevators, accessible entrances or any other facilities that the student may need to use.
-These individually guided tours are available by request during Phase II of the Orientation session and, on an as-needed basis, for new students before classes begin.
-They are designed to help ease the transition into student life at UW-Eau Claire.
+- Physical Accessibility - Disability services staff can provide tours for students with visual impairments, mobility or orthopedic disabilities, and health conditions who may be in need of physical assistance in locating classroom buildings, specific classrooms, height-adjustable desks, restrooms, elevators, accessible entrances or any other facilities that the student may need to use.
+This can be provided before classes begin to help ease the transition into student life at UW-Eau Claire.